themcny/phase-0/week-1/tracking-changes-reflection.md

 What does the HEAD^ argument mean?

+HEAD^ is the last commit.
+So if you wanted to reset what was just committed you would use 'git reset --soft HEAD^'.

 What are the 3 stages of a git change and how do you move a file from one stage to the other?